Workshops Across NZ 2019

 This workshop builds on the introductory workshop, so those attending workshop 2 must also attend workshop the day prior (Introduction to Alternatives to Self-Harm).
-The underlying evidence-based principles of the Alternatives Self Harm will be further explored with experiential tasks including role play to enhance your learning.

-Feedback from professionals attending the Alternatives to Self-Harm Workshop 2
+Feedback from professionals attending the Alternatives to Self-Harm Workshop 2:

 'I got so many ideas for my practice and not just about working with self-harm, although that is what I came for, I got heaps out of the 2 days!'